Jaspreet-Nijjar/Jaspreet-Nijjar/README.md

 # Hi, I'm Jaspreet! 👋👩‍💻

 ## About Me
-I'm a **Junior Front-End Developer** based in the **United Kingdom**.
+I'm a **Front-End Developer** based in the **United Kingdom**.
 I have a scientific background in biology, primarily working in the oncology field and have gained experience in academic scientific publishing.
 I have always been interested in exploring creative pursuits and gained a strong interest in Front End Development.
 I'm interested in developing my skills and exploring further technologies.

 Currently, I'm enjoying learning a lot more about React and exploring TypeScript further.
 I enjoy the creative process of bringing a design to life!